kuldeepsingh99/hazelcast-embeded/README.md

 We will be deploying this in kubernetes cluster, so make sure kubernetes is install and cluster is ready

-Down the customer service and create your own image, and change the image path [here](https://github.com/kuldeepsingh99/hazelcast-embeded/blob/master/deployment/customer.yml#L19)
+Down the customer service and create your own image, and change the image path [here](https://github.com/kuldeepsingh99/hazelcast-embeded/blob/master/deployment/customer.yml#L19) and push it to your own dockerhub account or keep the image locally.

 ## Step 1 ( Creating secrets)